-The purpose of the Senior Summer Fellowship is to allow faculty to pursue advanced work and make a significant contribution to thought and knowledge in her/his respective discipline.
+The purpose of the Senior Summer Fellowship is to allow faculty to pursue advanced work and make a significant contribution to thought and knowledge in his or her respective discipline.

 The Fellowship supports creative projects and research activities that can be completed during the summer of the award.
 The project/activities may be part of a larger research agenda.